iamvijay/VS_BubbleMenu/README.md

   //Your logic goes here
 }
 ```
-And tap the button to close menu.
+And tap the button or title to close menu.

-Note : This is my first library so please feel free to comment or even you can tell me if i have to improve anything
+Note : This is my first library so please feel free to comment or even you can suggest me if i have to improve anything in the code.
-or small mistakes in the coding.
 Thanks

 # Get in touch
 If you want to contact me mail at vijays1107@gmail.com